Customer Churn: How to Calculate, Predict & Reduce It?

 Oftentimes, customers stop using your products or services by not knowing how to use them right.
 And the most effective churn-prevention technique in such cases will be to educate the customers.

 Prepare adequate handouts and online resources to give the users enough information about your products and services.
-Offer them free training and products demos, and come up with podcasts, webinars, and video tutorials.
+Offer them free training and product demos, and come up with podcasts, webinars, and video tutorials.

 When you have sufficient information to provide to the users, you will not only be able to retain your current customers but can also gain new ones.